PatrickAbildHolmes/GitStatViewer/README.md

 * **axios**.
 Handles requests between frontend and backend.
 * **cors**.
 Middleware to enable frontend and backend hosting on same PC.

+## How to install from fresh
+* npm install
+* cd backend
+* npx prisma generate
+* npx prisma db push

 ## How to run it
 1. Make sure to have all external libraries installed
-2. ensure /backend/ has a .env file
+2. ensure /backend/ has a .env file (used for prisma)
 3. Start backend by
     ```bash
     cd backend